 Ingestion of foods that contain substances that inhibit thyroid hormone synthesis (goitrogens, eg, cassava, broccoli, cauliflower, cabbage), as may occur in countries in which iodine deficiency is common

-Drugs that can decrease the synthesis of thyroid hormone (eg, amiodarone or other iodine-containing compounds, lithium)
+Medications that can decrease the synthesis of thyroid hormone (eg, amiodarone or other iodine-containing compounds, lithium)

-Iodine deficiency is rare in North America but remains the most common cause of goiter worldwide (termed endemic goiter).
-Compensatory small elevations in thyroid-stimulating hormone (TSH) occur, preventing hypothyroidism, but the TSH stimulation results in goiter formation.
+Iodine deficiency Iodine Deficiency In the body, iodine (I) is involved primarily in the synthesis of 2 thyroid hormones, thyroxine (T4) and triiodothyronine (T3).
+Iodine occurs in the environment and in the diet primarily as... read more is rare in North America but remains the most common cause of goiter worldwide (termed endemic goiter).
+Compensatory small elevations in thyroid-stimulating hormone (TSH) occur, preventing hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more , but the TSH stimulation results in goiter formation.
 Recurrent cycles of stimulation and involution may result in nontoxic nodular goiters.
 However, the true etiology of most nontoxic goiters in iodine-sufficient areas is unknown.

 In endemic goiter, serum TSH may be slightly elevated, and serum T4 may be low-normal or slightly low, but serum T3 is usually normal or slightly elevated.

-Goitrogens being ingested should be stopped.
+Any goitrogens (eg, cassava, broccoli, cauliflower, cabbage) being ingested should be stopped.

 In other instances, suppression of the hypothalamic-pituitary axis with thyroid hormone blocks thyroid-stimulating hormone (TSH) production (and hence stimulation of the thyroid).